FAIRplus/the-fair-cookbook/content/recipes/interoperability/covid19-sample-metadata-profile-shex-use-case.md

 (fcb-interop-covid-metadata)=
-# Metadata Profile Validation in RDF with Shape Expression:
+# Metadata Profile Validation in RDF with Shape Expression: The Covid-19 sample metadata use case

 +++
 <br/>